-We run regular Carrying Clinics and Workshops where you can get advice, try out and borrow from our large selection of baby carriers, as well as buy carriers and accessories from our little Sling Shop!
-You can also drop in to the Sling Library during our opening times (9:30-2:00 on weekdays; & until 7:00 on a Thursday) to hire or buy from our huge range!
+We run regular Carrying Clinics and Workshops where you can get expert carrying advice, try out and hire from our huge selection of baby carriers!
+You can also drop in to the Sling Library during our opening times to book your session, return hires or buy carriers and accessories from our little shop!

 All Advice Sessions are held in our home-from-home rooms at 194 Beckenham Road, BR3 4RJ – travel and parking details all on our Sling Library Location page